-Cell-El is pleased to announce that we are opening up recruitment for a new group of children in our study: Children (ages 2-12) diagnosed with ASD who are privately undergoing Stem Cell treatment (SCT) outside of Israel.
+This Cell-El study cohort includes: Children (ages 2-18) diagnosed with ASD who are privately undergoing Stem Cell treatment (SCT) outside of Israel.
 Cell-El seeks to observe the effects of Stem Cell treatment on the biomarkers we have identified as possibly unique to ASD.
-We are studying how these Biomarkers change with the application of SCT treatment.
-Included in the study are behavioral changes possibly observed in these children as well. (see our recent publication regarding our research on these biomarkers – Autism Spectrum Disorder Diagnosis -using a New Panel of Immune- and Inflammatory-related Serum Biomarkers: A Case-Controlled Multicenter Study
+We are studying how these Biomarkers change with the application of SCT.
+Included in the study are behavioral changes possibly observed in these children as well. (see our recent publication regarding our research on these biomarkers – Autism Spectrum Disorder Diagnosis -using a New Panel of Immune- and Inflammatory-related Serum Biomarkers: A Case-Controlled Multicenter Study.

 Cell-El has chosen to observe the changes in these biomarkers specifically after undergoing SCT as there has been preliminary evidence that stem cells can have an immune-modulating effect on the body.
 See: